luisamesty/orangebanktest/OrangeBookWiki/TestAccountTransaction.md

 ## <b>ASUMPTIONS</b>
 <pre>
-FEES are not well defined, if they are positive or negative.
+<b>FEES</b> are not well defined, if they are positive or negative.
 Payload process is for registering Deducting and Addition transactions.
 I am asumming:
 <b>- FEES: </b>